luptior/comm_dpop/readme.md

 ## Updated to use Python3
 Updated from previous Py2 version

-## Sending and receiving message
+## Send and receive message
-sending message function is in agent\
+send message function is in agent\
-receiveing message function is in utility.listen_func
+receive message function is in communication.listen_func

 ## To-Do-List
 1, working on the ability to process msg by parts\